ToxicRainStudios/RainEngine/README.md

   * Dynamically changing the window title
 * NPCs with BehaviorSequence's
 * Localization
+* Event Bus
+  * Listen to an event from anywhere

 ## What's not done:
 * UI with configurability